Siena Scholarships (2025–2026)

 Beyond Siena’s automatic merit awards, the college also offers a limited number of competitive flagship scholarships.
 These are not guaranteed with admission — students must demonstrate outstanding academic achievement, leadership, or service, and in some cases complete a separate application or interview.

 No flagship competitive scholarships are currently listed separately from Siena’s automatic merit awards.
-Students should focus on the Presidential and Franciscan levels as the college’s top institutional awards.
+Students should focus on Presidential, Franciscan, and other automatic scholarships as the college’s top institutionally funded awards.

 FAQ